ComposableFi/composable/docs/docs/products/cvm/specification.md

 }
 ```

-If the caller wants to swap funds from the Executor account and receive the funds into the Executor account, we need to specify the BindingValue `Self`, using the index of the `to` field for the payload being passed to the contract.
+If the caller wants to swap funds from the Executor account and receive the funds into the Executor account, they need to specify the BindingValue `Self`, using the index of the `to` field for the payload being passed to the contract.

-Sender chain spawns with  `swap(100, "dot", "eth", 1, BindingValue::Self)` call, and on target chain Self replaced with address on execution Executor.
+The sender chain spawns with  `swap(100, "dot", "eth", 1, BindingValue::Self)` call, and on target chain Self replaced with address on execution Executor.

 ### Spawn

 Sends a `Program` to another chain to be executed asynchronously.
-It is only guaranteed to execute on the specified `Network` if its `Program` contains an instruction that to execute on the `Network` of the `Spawn` context.
+It is only guaranteed to execute on the specified `Network` if its `Program` contains an instruction to execute on the `Network` of the `Spawn` context.

-If Spawn fails it may fail on sender chain or on receiver chain, but not both.
+If `Spawn` fails, it may fail on the sender chain or on the receiver chain, but not both.

-Funds are retained in Executor.
+Funds are retained in the Executor.

 `ResultRegister` is written.

-`AssetId` in `Assets` are converted from sender to receiver identifiers by Executor.
+`AssetId` in `Assets` are converted from the sender to receiver identifiers by the Executor.

 #### How Spawn fails

-Failure on sender chain is asynchronously too.
+Failure on the sender chain is asynchronous too.

-There 2 types of failures.
+There are two types of failures.

-First when `SpawnPackage` failed fully without event calling `Inteprter`, in this case all funds are rollback to sending interpret.
-Target chain will not have on chain trace of execution.
+1. When `SpawnPackage` fails fully without even calling the `executor`, in this case all funds are rolled back to the executor.
+Target chain will not have an on-chain trace of execution.

-Second when `SpawnPackage` reach target chain, started execution in Executor and failed.
-In this case `ResultRegister` is filled on target chain and funds stay here.
-Sender chain considers Spawn to be success.
+2. When `SpawnPackage` reaches the target chain, starts execution in the Executor and fails.
+In this case `ResultRegister` is filled on the target chain and funds remain there.
+The sender chain considers Spawn to be a success.

-There no in between scenario when fail spread onto to chains.
+There no in-between scenario when the failure is spread onto both chains.

 ### Query

-Queries register values of an `CVM` instance across chains.
-It sets the current `Result Register` to `QueryResult`. on the semantics of registers and `RegisterValues`.
+Queries register values of a `CVM` instance across chains.
+It sets the current `Result Register` to `QueryResult` on the semantics of registers and `RegisterValues`.

 ###  Balances

-Amounts of assets can be specified using the `Balance` type.
-This allows foreign programs to specify sending a part of the total amount of funds using `Ratio`.  or if the caller knows amount of the assets on the destination side: `Absolute`.
+The amount of assets can be specified using the `Balance` type.
+This allows foreign programs to specify sending a part of the total amount of funds using `Ratio`.
+Or, if the caller knows amount of the assets on the destination side using `Absolute`.

 ### Registers

-Each Executor keeps track of persistent states during and across executions, which are stored in different registers.
+Each executor keeps track of persistent states during and across executions, which are stored in different registers.
 Register values are always updated during execution and can be observed by other contracts.

 #### Result Register

 The result register contains the result of the last executed instruction.

-If `ResultRegister` was set to `Error` and there is `Restoration` register contains CVM program it will be executed.
+If `ResultRegister` was set to `Error` and there is `Restoration` register containing a CVM program, it will be executed.

 #### IP Register